 Chromecast works as a conduit to get pictures from your device to your telly.
 Once it's installed, you'll see a Chromecast icon appear top right of most apps that feature video, and you can tap it to cast video to your TV.

 Unlike Apple TV or SmartVu, Chromecast doesn't come with a remote; you use your smartphone or tablet as the "remote" instead.

 Apple TV's version of casting is called Airplay and it works with iPhones, iPads and MacBooks.

 A: Streaming platforms are gadgets that let you watch content from the likes of Netflix, Lightbox, Amazon Prime Video, TVNZ OnDemand, 3Now and Spark Sport on your TV without having to "cast" from a phone or iPad.

 The aforementioned Apple TV is the most popular - but the caveat is that the streaming service you want to watch must have an Apple TV app.
 All of the services mentioned in this answer do, bar Spark Sport - though Spark says it'll have one by the time the Rugby World Cup kicks off.

 Apple TV lets you buy movies from its iTunes store, but it also hosts apps from competitors like Netflix and Amazon.

 Sony's PlayStation and Microsoft's Xbox also support most streaming apps, though not Spark Sport.

-Vodafone NZ's Vodafone TV offers you all of the channels that Sky TV delivers via satellite dish, but delivers them to your TV via your broadband connection - and it includes support for Netflix, YouTube, TVNZ and 3's streaming apps (it's still up-in-the-air whether Vodafone TV will support the Spark Sport app by September, I'm afraid).
+Vodafone NZ's Vodafone TV offers you all of the channels that Sky TV delivers via satellite dish, but delivers them to your TV via your broadband connection - and it includes support for Netflix, YouTube, TVNZ and 3's streaming apps - but for technical and commercial reasons (Vodafone and other ISPs spat the dummy over Spark's wholesale terms) it does NOT support Spark Sport.